TobiasVanDyk/Atari600XL-Upgrades/README.md

 <br>

 ### PC RS232 interface upgrade (MAX232)
 SIO2PC (source: Nick Kennedy at http://pages.suddenlink.net/wa5bdu/sio2pc.htm) is a hardware & software package interfacing the 8-bit Atari to PC compatible computers.
 The PC emulates Atari disk drives so Atari programs could be stored on the PC's hard drives.
 A hardware device to convert logic levels was also necessary.
-This MAX232 device is now commonly referred to as an SIO2PC cable.
+This MAX232 device is now commonly referred to as an SIO2PC cable - for pinout details refer to SIO2PCPinouts.txt.
 The software emulation drivers can be downloaded from the link given.
 It features:
 * Emulates 1 to 4 Atari disk drives
 * Store your Atari files on PC hard or floppy drives
 * Boot from the PC, real drive not needed to start-up